 The performance of the Board and individual Directors was evaluated by the Board seeking inputs from each of the Directors.
-The criteria for performance evaluation of the Board included the board composition, shared vision, strategy, effectiveness of board processes and adequacy of information to the Board.
-The criteria for performance evaluation of individual Directors included acting independently and in the best interests of the Company and contributing to the Board meetings by devoting sufficient time to understand the issues under discussion.
+The criteria for performance evaluation of coard the individual Directors included acting independently and in the best interests of the Company and contributing to the Board meetings by devoting sufficient time to understand the issues under discussion.
 The Chairman of the Board was also evaluated on the key aspects of the role.
 The same was responded to by the Board members.

-6.1.1.2 Performance evaluation of the Committees
+6.1.2 Performance evaluation of the Committees